 - Key rules will be reinforced whenever possible by acknowledging pupils who are following them;

-- Prior to making a negative check on anyone, the teacher will draw attention to those who are following the Code of Conduct.
-This will give pupils who break rules a chance to improve behaviour rather than receiving a sanction.
+- Prior to making a negative check on anyone, the teacher will draw attention to the Code of Conduct.
+This will give pupils who break rules a chance to improve behaviour rather than receiving a sanction;

-- It will be made clear to pupils that they have a choice – they may choose not to have a punishment by complying with the rules; choice reinforces personal responsibility for actions.
+- It will be made clear to pupils that they have a choice – they may choose not to have a sanction by complying with the rules; choice reinforces personal responsibility.

-- Teacher will set clear objectives and will give instructions through simple , direct language.
+- Teachers will set clear objectives and will give instructions through simple, direct language.

 - Sanctions will be applied consistently.

 Pupils will be expected to follow two Codes of Conduct: `The School Code of Conduct’ governing behaviour around school and, `The Classroom Code of Conduct’ which particularly relates to behaviour in lessons.

 Students who follow the Codes of Conduct and work to the best of their ability will be recognised and rewarded.
 Students who are following the Code of Conduct will receive Merits, these will be recorded on our web-based system E-Praise.
 This System will allow students and parents to log on to their own accounts, so that they can clearly see merit points totals and why they were given.

 There will be:

 - Out of school reward trips and opportunities.

 - Certificates, postcards and badges for achievement.